Scarabyte/SSW690-Project/docs/Assignments/SSW690-Week04-Assignment-TeamA.md

 Each team will meet weekly with faculty to discuss current status, issues, and concerns.
 We&#39;ll also review the issues in your GitHub repository so be sure to keep GitHub up to date.

 # **Response**

+### Sprint 1 Week 1
+* Initial estimates for all open defects (as of the Week 4 team meeting date) have been added with the ZenHub plugin.
+* Defects targetted for Sprint 1 have been identified and assigned.
+* Work on Sprint 1 is ongoing; current state of the project can be seen in GitHub.